Public Safety Agencies Doing Social Media RightWho has Social Media Figured Out?

 Miami PD’s vlogs follow their police officers on their shifts, show casing what they do day in and day out.
 Vlog 8: Ultra Music Fest 2016 takes viewers through an officer’s day patrolling the famous festival that brings tens of thousands of people into Miami.
 Officers must remain alert for drug use, fights, and remain responsible for the safety of the crowd.
 These vlogs help the community understand all that the Miami police do and shows that cops are relatable, funny and helpful.
 And, the videos are clearly working – with over 16 million views and almost 165,000 subscribers to the channel.

 Instagram is probably the last social media channel that comes to mind for most public safety organizations.
-However, it is definitely one to keep in mind as of June 2018, Instagram was the fastest growing social network.
+However, it is definitely one to keep in mind as it is still one of the fastest-growing social media platforms in 2020.
 Instagram is more restrictive in how you can interact with your user base – with mostly photos and short videos being the main form of contact but that does not mean it is one to skip.

 Baltimore Police Department